amitfin/oref_alert/README.md

 ### Presenting Active Alerts in Israel

-Here is a simple [markdown card](https://www.home-assistant.io/dashboards/markdown/) for presenting all active alerts (the list of categories is based on [this file](https://www.oref.org.il/alerts/alertCategories.json)):
+Here is a [markdown card](https://www.home-assistant.io/dashboards/markdown/) for presenting all active alerts sorted by their distance from HA's home coordinates (the list of categories is based on [this file](https://www.oref.org.il/alerts/alertCategories.json)):

 ```
 type: markdown